Raich Carter: Football career

 In February 1953, Carter signed a short term playing contract with Cork Athletic.
 The terms were £50 per match plus expenses compared to the £14 maximum wage in England.
 He was able to live in Hull and fly to Ireland every weekend for matches.
-He scored twice on his debut on 8 February 1953 against Waterford and helped his new club to do the cup double winning the FAI Cup and Munster Senior Cup.
+He scored twice on his debut on 8 February 1953 against Waterford and helped his new club to win the FAI Cup and Munster Senior Cup.
 Whilst with Cork Athletic, he was selected to play for the League of Ireland against the English Football League.

 Carter was also capped 13 times for England as an inside forward.
 On 14 April 1934 he made his international debut against Scotland at Wembley Stadium.
 Carter gained his last cap on 18 May 1947 in a 1–0 defeat against Switzerland in Zürich's Hardturm Stadium.
 He also won 17 wartime international caps and played for the RAF and Combined Services.

-Amongst his many admirers was the great Stanley Matthews, who said about him "I felt [he] was the ideal partner for me...
+Stanley Matthews described Carter as an effective partner when he wrote about him "I felt [he] was the ideal partner for me...
 Carter was a supreme entertainer who dodged, dribbled, twisted and turned, sending bewildered left-halves madly along false trails.
 Inside the penalty box with the ball at his feet and two or three defenders snapping at his ankles, he'd find the space to get a shot in at goal...
 Bewilderingly clever, constructive, lethal in front of goal, yet unselfish.
 Time and again he'd play the ball out wide to me and with such service I was in my element."

 On 20 April 1937, he sat for Madame Tussauds.
 On 20 September 1952 the first issue of the weekly nationwide magazine "Raich Carter's Soccer Star" appeared, his name was dropped from the title in 1955 and the magazine was incorporated into World Soccer in 1970.